 Architect Brenda A. Levin, FAIA, is known for revitalizing Los Angeles’ urban, historic and cultural form.
-For over 30 years her architecture and urban design firm has pioneered the preservation and redefinition of important historic landmarks including Griffith Observatory, Los Angeles City Hall, Wiltern Theater, Bradbury, Oviatt, Fine Arts buildings and Grand Central Market.
+For 39 years her architecture and urban design firm has pioneered the preservation and redefinition of important historic landmarks, the adaptive reuse of existing structures, as well as new educational and cultural buildings.

 The firm’s recent and current projects include new buildings at Dodger Stadium; the renovation and expansion of the John Anson Ford Amphitheatre for the County of Los Angeles; the restoration of the 1929 Wilshire Boulevard Temple; a pedestrian bridgeand Teaching, Learning Labfor Oakwood School; the renovation and reinvention of seven former Howard Hughes buildings for creative office space at Hercules Campus at Playa Vista; and the ongoing transformation of Grand Central Market.

 Ms. Levin is a native of the New York metropolitan area.
 She studied graphic design at Carnegie Mellon and New York Universities and architecture at the Harvard Graduate School of Design.
 Prior to starting her own firm, based in Los Angeles she worked for legendary architect John Lautner.

 The firm has received recognition and awards from professional, national, and California preservation organizations, as well asbusiness and governmental agencies.
 Ms. Levin has lectured on her work at the Getty, colleges, universities and professional organizations.